adham-turki/Training/README.md

 10. Testing and Documentation: Thoroughly test your API endpoints using automated tests (unit tests, integration tests) and document your API comprehensively (including endpoints, parameters, responses, and examples).
 11. Performance Considerations: Optimize your API for performance by caching (where appropriate), minimizing unnecessary data transfer, and using efficient data formats.
 12. Version Control and Lifecycle Management: Manage API versions carefully, provide backward compatibility where possible, and communicate changes effectively to API consumers.
+## What is a Stateless REST API?
+- A stateless REST API adheres to the principle of statelessness as defined by the REST architectural style.
+Stateless REST APIs do not establish or maintain client sessions.
+Clients are responsible for providing all necessary information in each request, such as authentication tokens, credentials, or context data.
+The server does not store client-specific session data.
+- The application’s session state is therefore kept entirely on the client.
+The client is responsible for storing and handling the session-related information on its own side.
+- This also means that the client is responsible for sending any state information to the server whenever it is needed.
+There should not be any session affinity or sticky session between the client and the server.
+- Statelessness means that every HTTP request happens in complete isolation.
+When the client makes an HTTP request, it includes all information necessary for the server to fulfill the request.
+* The server never relies on information from previous requests from the client.
+If any such information is important then the client will send that as part of the current request.
+- To enable clients to access these stateless APIs, it is necessary that servers also include every piece of information that the client may need to create/maintain the state on its side.
+- To become stateless, do not store even the authentication/authorization details of the client.
+Provide authentication credentials with each request.
+Thus each request MUST be stand-alone and should not be affected by the previous conversation that happened with the same client in the past.
+## Application State vs Resource State
+- Application state is server-side data that servers store to identify incoming client requests, their previous interaction details, and current context information.
+- Resource state is the current state of a resource on a server at any point in time – and it has nothing to do with the interaction between client and server.
+It is what we get as a response from the server as the API response.
+We refer to it as resource representation.